-Explore Newport’s history in greater depth during the Tour of the Month.
-Beginning in March and running through November, on the third Saturday of the month at 11am, Newport History Tours will present a tour on a focused topic by a guest guide.
+Beginning in April and running through November, on the third Saturday of the month at 11am, Newport History Tours presents a tour on a focused topic by a guest guide.
 Reservations required as space is limited.
 Tours cost $15 per person, $10 Newport Historical Society members and active duty military with ID.
 401.841.8770

 French in Newport

-Explore the heart of 18th century Newport and discuss the year-long period when roughly 12,000 French soldiers and sailors cohabited with Newport citizens during the American Revolution.
+Explore the heart of 18th century Newport and discuss the year-long period when roughly 12,000 French soldiers and sailors lived alongside Newport citizens during the American Revolution.
 Learn how the French contribution to the Revolutionary War was vital to the success of American Independence—and it began in Newport.

 William Ellery Channing’s Newport